-ASHROW THEATRE - A professional theatre company, delighting audiences in the East Midlands and beyond since 2011.
+ASHROW THEATRE - A professional theatre company providing excellent theatre nationwide, working with local creatives from the East Midlands and beyond.

 Troublesome People examines WWII through the eyes of Conscientious Objectors, Jewish Refugees and Arable Farmers on the Isle of Man.

 The play explores the courage required by everyone during the war and highlights the plight of individuals surviving on the periphery of a global conflict, whether by choice or circumstance.

 The directors(Frank Simms and Jenny Earl) writer(Jill Haas) and an ensemble cast in the true sense of the word have captured the style of the period and produced a piece worthy of J.B Priestley and Terrence Rattigan.
 In fact-that is what I came away feeling I had witnessed.

 There isn’t a week link in this production- even down to the amazing set and authentic period costumes of designer Kevin Jenkins-not a tea cup, hairstyle, or dress out of place-spot on !

 Believable and naturalistic dialogue with faultless delivery, sparky interactions, sympathetic but imperfect characters, great pacing and narrative progression mean that the audience hang onto every minute of the play.
 That this was first night makes it all the more impressive.

 Skilfully directed by Frank Simms, this production captures the look and feel of the time, with bursts of radio evoking the world outside the farmhouse kitchen.
 A stellar cast brings to life the fractiousness of people thrust together and rebelling.
 Harry Owens is particularly good as conscientious objector Sam Bankes, mixing conviction with educated smugness.